 Neko is also a good way for language designers to focus on design and reuse a fast and well-designed runtime, as well as existing libraries for accessing filesystem, network, databases, xml...

 Neko has a compiler and a virtual machine.
 The Virtual Machine is very lightweight and yet well optimized so it is running very quickly.
-The VM can be easily embeded into any application and your libraries can be accessed using the C foreign function interface.
+The VM can be easily embedded into any application and your libraries can be accessed using the C foreign function interface.

 The compiler converts a source .neko file into a bytecode .n file that can be executed with the Virtual Machine.
 The compiler is written in Neko itself, and is still very fast.
-You can use the compiler as standalone commandline executable separated from the VM, or as a Neko library to perform compile-and-run for interactive languages.
+You can use the compiler as standalone command line executable separated from the VM, or as a Neko library to perform compile-and-run for interactive languages.

 Neko comes with several libraries.
 One of these is mod_neko, which embeds the Neko Virtual Machine into the Apache web server, so you can use Neko to generate webpages.
 This website is actually generated using Neko.